-Want to show up at a party with a homemade dish that everyone will love?
+Want to show up at a party with a homemade appetizer that everyone will love?
 Looking to secretly get some probiotics into your friends and family?
-Then this homemade Boursin cheese is for you!
+Then this herb and garlic cheese is for you!
 It tastes similar to a copycat Boursin.

-Homemade Boursin cheese is amazingly delicious.
-It tastes a lot like the real thing, at a fraction of the cost.
-Here are just a few of the reasons why it’s one of my go-to party dishes (or if my kids are lucky as an after-school snack).
+This herb and garlic cheese is amazingly delicious.
+It tastes a lot like Boursin, at a fraction of the cost.
+Here are just a few of the reasons why it’s one of my go-to party dishes (or if my kids are lucky, as an after-school snack).

 - Affordable: Boursin is fancy, which means it’s also over-priced.
-You can make a huge batch of homemade Boursin for a fraction of the cost.
+You can make a huge batch of this herb and garlic for a fraction of the cost.

-- Delicious: My kids love it, my neighbours love it, my neighbours’ kids love it.
-It’s definitely one of my go-to party appetizers or after-school snacks.
+- Delicious: My kids love it.
+My neighbors love it.
+My neighbors’ kids love it.
+It’s definitely one of my go-to party snacks or appetizers.

-- Probiotic: I usually make homemade Boursin from homemade culture cheese.
+- Probiotic: I usually make herb and garlic cheese from homemade cultured cheese.
 While it’s not necessary… it is a delicious way to get a dose of probiotics!
 See the section below for some probiotic options.

 I designed this recipe as a way of using up my over-cultured milk kefir.
 However, it’s perfect for all types of homemade cultured cheeses.
-Since dairy is a great way for probiotics to survive digestion, making cultured Boursin cheese is probably more effective than taking a supplement!
+Since dairy is a great way for probiotics to survive digestion, cultured cheese can be more effective than taking a probiotic supplement!

 - Yogurt Cheese is probably the easiest option.
 This low-fat cheese really needs the added creaminess of the butter, so be sure not to skip it!